-And God’s action of raising Christ from the dead is presented in direct contrast to our unlawful act of murder.
-We have been accused, and found guilty.
+Note how God’s action of raising Christ from the dead is presented in direct contrast to our unlawful act of murder.
+We have been accused of the crime, and found guilty.

-Our crime was utterly predictable.
-Long before Jesus was born of the Virgin Mary, philosophers had deduced that evil men hate the upright, and seek their demise.
+What is more, our crime was utterly predictable.
+Long before Jesus was born of the Virgin Mary, philosophers had deduced that evil men will hate an upright man, and seek his demise.

 Plato recognised that unjust men would torture and impale a truly just man were one ever to walk the earth (Plato’s Republic, Book 2, Section 362a).
 Solomon’s wisdom had taught him the very same (Prov 29:10,27)

-God delivered Jesus over, entrusting him to us, even knowing what we would do because God could do the impossible – he could use our very crime to redeem us (Acts 2:23).
-But the bitter, cruel, brutal crime was all ours.
+God delivered Jesus over, entrusting him to us, even knowing our murderous hearts because God could do the impossible – he could use our very crime to redeem us (Acts 2:23).
+But make no mistake: the bitter, cruel, brutal crime was all ours.

-The moment Jesus became incarnate his death warrant was signed…. and yet he still came.
+Jesus knew all along that the moment He became incarnate his death warrant was signed…. and yet He still came.